M29992/basic-portfolio-template/README.md

             --font-social-size: 2.5rem;
         }
 ```
-changing these setings allow Font, colours and sizes to be adjusted.
+changing these settings allow Font, colours and sizes to be adjusted.

-The cover background contains a linear gradient and url that can be changed to adjust the secondary gradient colour and to change or remove the underlying background image.
+The cover background contains a linear gradient and URL that can be changed to adjust the secondary gradient colour and to change or remove the underlying background image.
 ```CSS
     /*cover background */